LongBu/AWS-SAP-C02-Study-Guide/README.md

     * EKS audit logs
   * Disabling will delete all data, while suspending will stop analysis, but not delete

+### Amazon Macie:
+  * Security service using ML/NLP to discover, classify, and protect sensitive data stored in S3, such as:
+   * PII
+   * Dashboards/reports/alerts
+   * Can also analyze CloudTrail logs (for suspicious activity)

 ### Security Groups (SGs):
   * Stateful connection, allowing inbound traffic to the necessary ports, thus enabling the connection
   * If adding an Internet Gateway, ensure the SG allows traffic in